UW Medical Center photo from above.

-Thinking and acting; locally and globally
+Thinking & acting; locally & globally

 Our population scientists generate new knowledge about population-level cardiovascular health and apply this knowledge both to discover new biology and to reduce the burden of cardiovascular disease.